[Importing corpus data to Korp: technical documentation]

 The Korp corpus input format

-This page contains information on the input format required for Kielipankki’s Korp text corpus search service.
+This page contains information on the input formats VRT and HRT used for Kielipankki’s Korp text corpus search service.
 The information is primarily aimed at Kielipankki’s staff importing corpora to Korp, but it may also be useful for corpus providers if they can affect the corpus format.
 For further information, please contact fin-clarin [at] helsinki.fi.

-VRT format in a nutshell: A description of the contents of a VRT formatted document in simple terms, e.g., for a user who downloads and needs to use resources in VRT format.
+The separate document VRT format in a nutshell describes the contents of a VRT formatted document in simple terms, e.g., for a user who downloads and needs to use resources in VRT format.

 The original format of corpora to be imported to Korp may vary widely.
 The data may be plain text, HTML, in a tabular format such as CoNLL-X, in an XML format such as TEI.
 In any case, it is important that the data format is as consistent as possible, since it makes corpus processing faster and the result better.